wmorgan/dcos-docs/1.7/administration/locate-public-agent.md

 You can find your public agent IP by running this command from the DC/OS CLI.
 This command SSHs to your cluster to obtain cluster information and then pings [ifconfig.co](https://ifconfig.co/) to determine your public IP address.

-**Tip:** Due to a known issue, you might have to make an initial [SSH connection to your public agent](/administration/sshcluster/) node before running this command.

 ```
 $ for id in $(dcos node --json | jq --raw-output '.[] | select(.reserved_resources.slave_public != null) | .id'); do dcos node ssh --master-proxy --mesos-id=$id "curl -s ifconfig.co" ; done 2>/dev/null
 ```